-- Get the olive oil heated up in a medium-sized saucepan.
+- Heat the olive oil in a medium-sized saucepan.

-- Add the onions to the pan and sauté them for a minute.
-Stir in the garlic and sauté for another few minutes, or until the onions are translucent and everything is aromatic.
+- Add the onions into the pan and sauté them for about a minute.
+Stir in the garlic, and continue to sauté for another few minutes or until the onions are softened and translucent.

-- Pop the crushed tomatoes into the pan and bring the heat up to medium-high; let it simmer.
+- Pop the crushed tomatoes into the pan, then bring the heat up to medium-high; let it simmer.

 - Sprinkle in some salt and stir in the oregano, basil, bay leaf, and chili flakes.

 - Let the sauce simmer, partially covered, for about 15-20 minutes.

 - Remove the bay leaf and you’re ready to go!